Mindflash/mf-api-example/CUSTOMBRANDING.md

  Suppose we have login page and we want to change the Login button background color/text color Steps to do that

-1>Go to login page
+1. Go to login page
-2>See the green number label
+2. See the green number label
-3>Match the number label in css file
+3. Match the number label in css file
-4>Enter the color code
+4. Enter the color code

 If you have any questions please contact your Customer Success Manager directly or email us at help@mindflash.com.